-For some the holidays are a special time, perhaps the only time all year they get to see other family members.
+The holidays are a special time for some, perhaps the only time all year they get to see other family members.
 As special as these occasions are, we all know a family—it might even be your family—for whom get-togethers are often fraught with trepidation, concern, and in some cases fear, because of the behavior of one family member.
 That individual predictably, in his or her unique way, manages to say the wrong thing, act out inappropriately, irritate others, contrives to be the center of attention, arrives late and expects you to wait yet again, or is never happy and wants you to suffer also.

 These socially toxic individuals don’t care whom they inconvenience, irritate, or hurt.
 They are not mindful of others.
 If their disruptions ruin a long-awaited, carefully planned family reunion, in their eyes, so be it—and it is never their fault.

-4. Tends to be opinionated, rigid in thinking, suspicious without cause, unyielding, or just plain truculent—seeming to enjoy conflict even at the expense of family harmony.
+- Tends to be opinionated, rigid in thinking, suspicious without cause, unyielding, or just plain truculent—seeming to enjoy conflict even at the expense of family harmony.

-7. Those who are closest (e.g., you, family, children, spouses, boyfriend or girlfriend, et cetera) routinely have to “check” to gauge this person’s “mood.”
+- Those who are closest (e.g., you, family, children, spouses, boyfriend or girlfriend, etc.) routinely have to “check” to gauge this person’s “mood.”
 You and others find yourself “walking on eggshells” around this person.

-10. Is a “wound collector.”
+- Is a “wound collector.”
 Collects past injustices, faux pas, mistakes, slights, or perceived social injuries and resurrects them to argue with or harangue others.
 There is no forgiving and forgetting—even mishaps from decades past are collected and cultivated for later reuse.